 Day 1 (Sunday)

-Arrive to Fiji between 6am and 6pm and after clearing customs and immigration you’ll be met by our local team for the transfer to your accommodation near Suva.
-Flights arriving to Suva will be much more convenient for you (½ hour to accommodation), but we also meet participants at Nadi and arrange the 4½ hour bus transfer around the island.
-Please note if you are unable to arrive during the pickup window, then you should fly in on the Saturday and stay overnight (we will be happy to arrange your accommodation).
+Arrive to Nadi between 6am and 6pm and after clearing customs and immigration you’ll be met by our local team for the transfer to Sigatoka.
+If you are unable to arrive during the pickup window, then you should fly in on the Saturday and stay overnight (we will be happy to arrange your accommodation).

 During the week you’ll challenge your artistic and creative side through weaving and Fijian cooking classes and we experience the traditional Fijian welcome called “Kava Ceremony”.
-We take a Fijian language lesson and a walking tour of Suva town with visits to the fish and produce markets, cathedral and the famous sports stadium.
+You’ll also take a Fijian language lesson.

 Days 7 and 8 (Saturday to Sunday) Spend your free time as you please, your weekends are yours to enjoy and explore and you'll love being here in Sigatoka, at the heart of Fiji's Coral Coast.

 Day 9-13 (Monday-Friday) Time to get to class !!
 Your teaching schedule will vary, but generally you should expect around 3 hours of classroom time each morning Monday to Friday.
 There is also the option to spend the afternoon session in school, and this is also available to those doing the kinder program.
 Alternatively, spend a couple of hours in the afternoon lesson planning as a group.